felias-fogg/dw-link/docs/manual.md

 ## 1. Introduction

 The Arduino IDE is very simple and makes it easy to get started.
 After a while, however, one notes that a lot of important features are missing.
 In particular, the current IDE does not support any kind of debugging.
-So what can you do, when you want to debug your Arduino project on small ATmegas (such as the popular ATmega328) or ATtinys?
+So what can you do when you want to debug your Arduino project on small ATmegas (such as the popular ATmega328) or ATtinys?
 The usual way is to insert print statements and see whether the program does the things it is supposed to do.
 However, supposedly one should be able to do better than that because the above mentioned MCUs support [on-chip debugging](https://en.wikipedia.org/wiki/In-circuit_emulation#On-chip_debugging) via [debugWIRE](https://en.wikipedia.org/wiki/DebugWIRE).

 When you want real debugging support, you could buy expensive hardware-debuggers such as the Atmel-ICE and you have to use the development IDE [Microchip Studio](https://www.microchip.com/en-us/development-tools-tools-and-software/microchip-studio-for-avr-and-sam-devices) (for Windows) or [MPLAB X IDE](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-x-ide) (for all platforms).
 You may try to get the open-source software AVaRICE running; I was not successful in doing that on a Mac, though.